abhinavsingh/proxy.py/README.md

                         Default: False.
 If used, will enable proxy protocol.
                         Only version 1 is currently supported.
   --client-recvbuf-size CLIENT_RECVBUF_SIZE
-                        Default: 1 MB.
+                        Default: 128 KB.
 Maximum amount of data received from the client in a single recv() operation.
-Bump this value for faster uploads at the expense of increased RAM.
   --key-file KEY_FILE   Default: None.
 Server key file to enable end-to-end
                         TLS encryption with clients.
 If used, must also pass --cert-file.